-Last time on FAIC I generated a "random" permutation of a deck of cards and gave you the first five cards, and challenged you to determine what the next five cards were.
-David Poeschl1 was the first to get a possible order and, with the additional hint that the sixth card was the three of hearts, Joel Rondeau found the correct solution, which is below.
+Last time on FAIC I generated a “random” permutation of a deck of cards and gave you the first five cards, and challenged you to determine what the next five cards were.
+David Poeschl (of the Roslyn team!) was the first to get a possible order and, with the additional hint that the sixth card was the three of hearts, Joel Rondeau found the correct solution, which is below.
 Both used brute-force algorithms.

 The problem with my algorithm, as David points out in the comments, is that there are 52! possible orderings of a deck, which is approximately 2226, but there are only 232 possible “seeds” to the pseudo-random number generate that is